apointing/obspyDMT_worldwide_and_sahke_waveforms/README.md

 The steps below are related to the Solomon Islands 7.9 event on 22nd Jan 2017 (change it for the event you need)

-Extract the waveforms into the directory "solomon", using the terminal command:
+Extract the waveforms and associated files into the directory "solomon", using the terminal
+command:

 obspyDMT --datapath solomon --min_date 2017-01-22 --max_date 2017-01-23 --min_mag 7.5
 --data_source IRIS --net "II" --loc "00" --cha "BHZ"